-Treatises will be found in The Hermetic Museum.
-Some of his views we have already noted (see §§ 1 and 22).
+Marrow of Alchemy, by "Eirenæus Philoponos Philalethes," which some think he had stolen from his Hermetic Master.
+Other works by "Eirenæus Philalethes" appeared after Starkey's death and became immensely popular.
+The Open Entrance to the Closed Palace of the King (the most famous of these) and the Three Treatises of the same author will be found in The Hermetic Museum.
+Some of his views have already been noted (see 1 and 22).
 On certain points he differed from the majority of the alchemists.
 He denied that fire was an element, and, also, that bodies are formed by mixture of the elements.
-According to him there is one principle in the metals, namely, mercury, which arises from the aqueous element, and is termed "metalically differentiated water, i.e., it is water passed into that stage of development, in which it can no longer produce anything but mineral substances."22 Philalethes's views as to "metallic seed" are also of considerable interest.
-Of the seed of gold, which he regarded as the seed, also, of all other metals, he says: "The seed of animals and vegetables is something separate, and may be cut out, or otherwise separately exhibited; but metallic seed is diffused throughout the metal, and contained in all its smallest parts; neither can it be discerned from its body: its extraction is therefore a task which may well tax the ingenuity of the most experienced philosopher."
-23 There appears to be somewhat of a similarity between this view of the seed of metals and modern ideas regarding the electron (see §§ 80 and 81), which must not be passed over without notice.
+According to him there is one principle in the metals, namely, mercury, which arises from the aqueous element, and is termed "metalically differentiated water, i.e., it is water passed into that stage of development, in which it can no longer produce anything but mineral substances."
+Philalethes's views as to "metallic seed" are also of considerable interest.
+Of the seed of gold, which he regarded as the seed, also, of all other metals, he says: "The seed of animals and vegetables is something separate, and may be cut out, or otherwise separately exhibited; but metallic seed is diffused throughout the metal, and contained in all its smallest parts; neither can it be discerned from its body: its extraction is therefore a task which may well tax the ingenuity of the most experienced philosopher...."
+Well might this have been said of the electron of modern scientific theory.